sophieehill/level-up/content/home/welcome.md

   css_class:
 ---

-The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds in Maths, Chemistry, and Physics.
+The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds in Maths, Chemistry, and Physics, including:

-The scheme includes:

-- Academic tuition, mentoring and support
+- academic tuition, mentoring and support
-- Preparation for University
+- preparation for University
-- Guest lectures from world leading academics
+- guest lectures from world leading academics